 Ashes (Fraxinus) belong to the family Oleaceae, together with the olives and lilacs.
 There are about 65 species of ash trees in the world.

 In the NBG collection there are 20 species and 5 cultivars of ashes.

 Willows (Salix) belong to their own family Salicaceae.
 There are about 300 species of willows in the world known, 17 of them are native in Latvia.
 The use of willows and osiers is quite broad: in ornamental plantings, for ground stabilization, some species are good melliferous plants, some are used for plaiting, and have important medicinal use: let’s remember that our well known aspirin was extracted from the willow’s bark!

 In the NBG arboretum there are about 100 species and 80 cultivars of willows planted.

 There are 230 taxa (species, subspecies, varieties and forms) and several thousand cultivars of maples (Acer) in the world.
 Native in Latvia is only one species – Norway maple (Acer platanoides).

 In the collection of National Botanic Garden you can see 73 taxa and 32 cultivars of maples from Europe, Asia, China, japan and North America.

 Euonymus (spindle trees)

 Euonymus belong to the staff vine family (Celastraceae).
 There are about 200 species of euonymus in the world, most of them are tropic or subtropic plants, deciduous or evergreen shrubs or small trees.
 There are 50 species endemic for China.
-In Latvia native are 2 species: European spindle (Euonymus europaeus) grows mostly in the western part and warted spindle (Euonymus verrucosus) – in Eastern part of Latvia.
+There are two species native to Latvia: European spindle (Euonymus europaeus) grows mostly in the western part and warted spindle (Euonymus verrucosus) – in Eastern part of Latvia.

 In the NBG collection there are 25 species, subspecies, and varieties and 100 cultivars of Euonymus.